-The CIDOC CRM is a formal conceptual model, however CIDOC CRM instantiation data (factual knowledge) is allowed to be contradictory.
-Historical data - any description made in the past about the past, be it scientific, medical or cultural - is normally unique and cannot be verified, falsified nor completed in an absolute sense.
+Gruber's principle of coherence is also self-evident for the CIDOC CRM as formal conceptual model.
+However CIDOC CRM instantiation data (factual knowledge) is allowed to be contradictory.
+Historical data - it means any description done in the past about the past, be it scientific, medical or cultural - is normally unique and cannot be verified, falsified nor completed in an absolute sense.
 In history, any conflict resolution of contradictory records is nothing more than yet another opinion.
-So, for an ontology capable of supporting the collection of knowledge from historical data, ontological principles about how we perceive and express things must be taken into account, and epistemological principles about how knowledge can be acquired must be respected.
+So, for an ontology capable to collect and relate knowledge from historical data, ontological principles about how we perceive things must related, and epistemological principles about how knowledge can be acquired must both be respected.
 There can be huge differences in the credibility of propositions.
-Typically claims about the existence of material particulars (e.g. El Greco, Mona Lisa, Niniveh) are by far more stable than the reported relationships and attributes.
-A bit more frequent than absolute doubts about existence of material particulars are doubts of whether two individuals have actually been one (two pieces of pottery may have been from the same pot, or two different pots), or similarly if one has been two (see e.g. the Union List of Artist Names, [23]).
+Typically existence claims on material particulars (e.g. El Greco, Mona Lisa, Niniveh) are by far more stable than the reported relationships and attributes.
+A bit more frequent than absolute doubts about existence of material particulars are doubts if two individuals have actually been one, or if one has been two (see e.g. the Union List of Artist Names, [23]).
 Without going into more detail here, we want to

-- provide an ontologically correct conceptual model that is - compatible with the granularity of knowledge we typically get from our sources, and - allows for compiling gracefully contradictory information.
+- provide an ontologically correct conceptual model - compatible with the granularity of knowledge we typically get from our sources, which - allows for compiling gracefully contradictory information.